xe1gyq/EekMex/documentation/p0x02/MissionControlCenter.md

 - to collect, store and sort the data from spacecraft
 - to provide international and national data exchange within the EekMex System
-- to distribute alert and location data to associated Monitoring Coordination Centres (MCCs) or EekMex Points of Contact (EPOCs)
+- to distribute alert and location data to associated Monitoring Centres (MCs) or EekMex Points of Contact (EPOCs)

 ## Cloudinary